 Our project-based testing that began with MOS 2013 provides industry-leading assessments of skills and knowledge by giving students and professionals real-world exercises to appraise their understanding of Microsoft Office.

-Beginning with MOS 2013, project-based exams eliminate the pool of questions in favor of a single project for 2013, or multiple smaller projects for 2016.
-The Test Candidate then employs all their skills to create a Word document, Excel spreadsheet, Access database, etc., from scratch.
+Project-based exams eliminate the pool of questions in favor of a single project for 2013, or multiple smaller projects for 2016.
+MOS Microsoft 365 Apps & Office 2019 exams continue the tradition of MOS 2016 with smaller projects, but with new features to account for changes to the software and demands in the market.
+The Test Candidate then employs all their skills to create a Word document, Excel spreadsheet, Access database, etc., from scratch or a predetermined baseline.
 Provided with a set of guidelines, this serves to mimic more of what a user would actually encounter when using the program in the real world.

 Do I have to register the testing center for each certification program?